-In preparation for the acquisition, Equitable Life undertook a Scheme of Arrangement in accordance with Part 26 of the Companies Act 2006 ("the Scheme").
-For the Scheme to be effective, eligible withprofits policyholders were required to vote in favour of the Scheme.
-Voting took place at a policyholder meeting and EGM on 1 November 2019, and the results were overwhelmingly in favour of the proposed changes.
+In preparation for the acquisition, Equitable Life undertook a Scheme of Arrangement in accordance with Part 26 of the Companies Act 2006 ("the Scheme"), which also became effective on 1 January 2020, immediately ahead of the Part VII transfer.
+As a result of the Scheme, eligible with-profits policies were converted to unit-linked policies with no investment guarantees.